 As long as it provides actionable insights, patent data analytics is valuable.
-Such insights can only be obtained if the analysis is correct, and a high-quality patent data is must for accurate patent analytics.
+Such insights can only be obtained if the analysis is correct, and high-quality patent data is a must for accurate patent analytics.
 One of the primary reasons for the poor quality of data is that it is compiled from a variety of sources.
-Data collected from national patent offices as well as international organizations that maintain patent data result in extensive patent data coverage.
+Data collected from national patent offices as well as international organizations that maintain patent data results in extensive patent data coverage.
 Variations or inconsistencies in some data fields result from data collection from multiple sources.
 The detection of data inconsistencies or errors is critical for accurate data analysis.

-Patent data analytics revolves around some key fields such as patent ownership, legal status, family coverage, to name a few.
+Patent data analytics revolves around some key fields such as patent ownership, legal status, and family coverage, to name a few.
 Incorrect or incomplete data can result in inaccurate data analysis.
-Data for the same fields are present in different formats across countries as all patent offices do not share a common rule for owner names, application numbering systems or legal status titles.
+Data for the same fields are present in different formats across countries as all patent offices do not share a common rule for owner names, application numbering systems, or legal status titles.
 Also, some of the patent offices have missing data.
-Therefore, it is imperative to identify such data fields which are critical for patent data analytics but are also available with inconsistencies.
+Therefore, it is imperative to identify such data fields that are critical for patent data analytics but are also available with inconsistencies.

 Patent data from multiple patent offices worldwide and other open sources is raw and inconsistent.
-Patent data analytics on such incorrect, inconsistent or incomplete data is inaccurate and does not provide actionable insights.
+Patent data analytics on such incorrect, inconsistent, or incomplete data is inaccurate and does not provide actionable insights.

 XLSCOUT has developed algorithms for automated data enrichments and cleaning to ensure the availability of high-quality data for the users.
 Targeted algorithms have been developed for the following data fields and use cases:

 - The original and corporate owner of the patent

 - Normalizing legal status information